FRRouting/frr/doc/user/bgp.rst

    If ``detail`` option is specified after ``json``, more verbose JSON output will be displayed.

+   If ``brief`` option is specified after ``json``, a brief JSON output is
+   displayed: only the loc-rib structure with prefix keys (no per-path details).
+This is intended for large routing tables and automation.
+The same ``json brief`` form applies to the VRF/address-family commands, e.g.
+   :clicmd:`show bgp vrf NAME ipv4 unicast json brief` and :clicmd:`show bgp vrf NAME ipv6 unicast json brief`.

 .. clicmd:: show bgp router [json]